Type 2 Diabetes & Weight Management

 Incorporating Quorn mycoprotein into a dietary plan

-Quorn products can play a key role in a healthy and balanced diet for vegan, veggies or meat-eaters alike!
-Thanks to its meat-like texture, it’s easy to swap out meat for Quorn in all of your family favourites such as Spaghetti Bolognese, Chilli or Tikka Curry.
-If you or your family are not ready to make the full switch just yet, click here to explore our Sustainable Eats tool and see the nutritional improvements and sustainability wins you can have – even when you go 50:50!
+Quorn® products can play a key role in a healthy and balanced diet for vegans, vegetarians, and meat-eaters aiming for a more plant-based diet alike.
+Thanks to its meat-like texture, it’s easy to swap out meat for Quorn in family favourites such as Spaghetti Bolognese, Chilli or Tikka Curry.

-Whether you’re interested in incorporating Quorn mycoprotein into your diet, or to support your clients, we have a range of informative resources for you.
+Whether you’re interested in incorporating Quorn mycoprotein into your diet or looking to support clients we have a range of resources for you.
 Our resources are free to browse, download and use and have been factchecked by our nutrition experts.
 Want to know what experts we work with?
 Click here to go to our dedicated Meet The Experts page.

 Further Research and Evidence